 keys are also derived that will then be used by AES or TKIP for data protection.

 Why not authenticate everyone with pre-shared keys?
-Since all
+Since all users have

 the same PSK, there is no way to know which individuals are actually using